Thomas Jefferson and slavery: Moved slaves to White House

 Jefferson brought slaves from Monticello to work at the White House.
 (Note: He offered James Hemings, his former slave freed in 1796, the position of White House chef.
 Hemings refused, although his kin were still held at Monticello.
 (Hemings later became depressed and turned to drinking.
 He committed suicide at age 36, perhaps in a fit of inebriation.))
-He brought Edith Hern Fossett and Fanny Hern to Washington, D.C., in 1802 and they learned to cook French cuisine at the President's House by Honoré Julien.
+He brought Edith Hern Fossett and Fanny Hern to Washington, D.C., in 1802, where Honoré Julien taught them to cook French cuisine at the President's House.
 Edith was 15 years old and Fanny was 18.
 Margaret Bayard Smith remarked of the French fare, "The excellence and superior skill of his [Jefferson's] French cook was acknowledged by all who frequented his table, for never before had such dinners been given in the President's House".
 Edith and Fanny were the only slaves from Monticello to regularly live in Washington.
 They did not receive a wage, but earned a two-dollar gratuity each month.
 They worked in Washington for nearly seven years and Edith gave birth to three children while at the President's House, James, Maria, and a child who did not survive to adulthood.
 Fanny had one child there.
 Their children were kept with them at the President's House.